Home » Military and Veteran Scholarships » College Scholarships for Military Dependents

 Tailhook Educational Foundation Scholarship

-The Details: This award is for children or grandchildren of current or former (US Navy, US Marine, US Coast Guard) Naval Aviators, Naval Flight Officers, or Naval Aircrewmans.
-The children or grandchildren of individuals who are serving or who have served on board a US Navy aircraft carrier also qualify.
+The Details: This award is for the children or grandchildren of current or former (US Navy, US Marine, US Coast Guard) naval aviators, flight Officers, or aircrewmans.
+The children or grandchildren of those serving or who have served on board a US Navy aircraft carrier also qualify.

-This scholarship is for those enrolled in an undergraduate program at an accredited college.
-A number of scholarships are awarded to those pursuing STEAM curriculum.
+This scholarship is for undergraduate students enrolled in an accredited college.
+A number of scholarships are awarded to students pursuing a STEAM curriculum.

 Website for more information and to apply for this scholarship: link